Migrate JSON data from OSS to MaxCompute

 Prerequisites

-• Create a workflow in a DataWorks workspace.
+• A workflow has been created in DataWorks.
 This example uses a workspace in basic mode.
 For more information, see Create a workflow.

-• Rename a JSON file with the .txt extension and upload it to an OSS bucket.
+• A JSON file with the .txt extension has been uploaded to OSS.
 In this example, the OSS bucket is in the China (Shanghai) region.
-The sample file is as follows.
+The following is an example file.

 {